 Medical repatriation is often seen as a last resort, as it can be challenging to ensure that patient receives the care they need in a foreign country.
 However, in some cases, it may be the only option available.

 For example, if a patient requires special treatment not available in their home country, medical repatriation may be the best way to ensure they receive the care they need.

 What Is Evacuation Travel Insurance?

-Evacuation travel insurance (medical evac insurance) covers the costs of evacuating a policyholder from their location in the event of an emergency.
+Evacuation travel insurance (medical evac insurance) covers the costs of evacuating a policyholder from their location in an emergency.
 This can include evacuation due to natural disasters, political unrest, or health emergencies.

 Evacuation travel insurance can cover the costs of transportation, accommodation, and other necessary expenses during the evacuation process.
 For many people, evacuation travel insurance is an essential part of their trip planning, as it can provide peace of mind in knowing that they will be covered in an emergency.